turtleship11/NetPractice/README.md

-NetPractice
+# 🌐 NetPractice

-*This project was completed as part of the 42 curriculum by jaeklee.*
+*This project has been created as part of the 42 curriculum by jaeklee.*

-Project Overview
+---

+## Description

 NetPractice is a hands-on networking project designed to help students understand how computer networks operate.
-The project consists of solving networking issues using an interactive graphical interface.
-Each exercise presents a broken network setup that must be fixed by correctly configuring networking components.

-There are 10 levels, each increasing in difficulty.
-At every level, the goal is to analyze the network diagram, apply proper configurations, and ensure that communication between devices works as expected.

-Through this project, students gain practical experience with key networking topics such as IP addressing, subnet masks, routing, switches, OSI layers, and network troubleshooting.
-Once a level is successfully completed, its configuration must be exported and saved for submission.

-How to Use the Project
-Downloading the Project

-Download the project files from the official source.

-Extract the contents into a directory of your choice.

-Launching the Training Interface

-Open the extracted folder.

-Launch the project by opening the index.html file in a web browser.

-Working with the Interface

-Enter your 42 login in the input field to personalize your setup.

-The Evaluation tab allows you to generate randomized configurations for additional practice.

-Each level displays a non-working network diagram that must be corrected.

-Completing the Levels

-There are 10 levels in total.

-Each level provides specific objectives, such as:

-Assigning correct IP addresses

-Choosing appropriate subnet masks

-Configuring routers and gateways

-Use the [Check again] button to verify your solution.

-When the configuration is valid, click [Get my config] to export it.

-Exporting Configurations

-Export one configuration file per level.

-Make sure all 10 configuration files are saved at the root of your Git repository.

-Submission Guidelines

-To submit the project successfully:

-Include 10 exported configuration files, one for each level, in the root directory.

-Add a README.md file describing the project and its purpose.

-Networking Concepts Covered
-IP Addressing (TCP/IP)

-Every device connected to a network requires a unique IP address to communicate.
-IPv4 addresses (such as 192.168.0.1) allow devices to locate and exchange data with each other.
-Devices on the same network can communicate directly, while communication between different networks must pass through a router.

-Subnet Masks

-A subnet mask defines which part of an IP address represents the network and which part identifies the host.
-In NetPractice, subnetting is essential for:

-Determining which devices belong to the same network

-Dividing networks into smaller subnets

-Preventing address conflicts and overlapping networks

-Subnet masks are often expressed using CIDR notation (for example /24, /28).

-Default Gateway

-The default gateway is the device responsible for forwarding traffic outside the local network.
-When a host needs to communicate with a different network, it sends packets to the gateway—typically a router.
-Without a correct default gateway, external communication is impossible.

-Routers

-Routers are used to interconnect separate networks.
-Each router interface belongs to a distinct network and helps forward data between them.
-In this project, routers are configured to:

-Connect multiple networks

-Forward packets correctly

-Use routing information to determine the best path

-Switches

-Switches operate within a local network and connect multiple devices together.
-They enable communication between devices that share the same network and subnet.
-Switches do not perform routing and cannot connect different networks.

-Routing Tables

-A routing table acts as a reference map for a device, showing:

-The destination network

-The next hop to reach that destination

-Proper routing tables are necessary to ensure data can travel to and from all networks without interruption.

-OSI Model Overview

-The OSI model explains how network communication works by dividing it into seven layers:

-Physical Layer – Manages hardware components such as cables and signals.

-Data Link Layer – Handles MAC addressing, error detection, and switching.

-Network Layer – Responsible for IP addressing, subnetting, and routing.

-Transport Layer – Ensures reliable or fast data transmission using TCP or UDP.

-Session Layer – Manages communication sessions between devices.

-Presentation Layer – Formats, encrypts, and compresses data.

-Application Layer – Provides network services to applications like browsers and email clients.

-Understanding these layers helps identify where network communication problems occur.

-References

-TCP/IP Networking Model

-Subnetting Basics

-NetPractice Documentation

-OSI Model Overview

-Use of AI Tools

-AI tools were used strictly as a learning support to:

-Improve understanding of networking fundamentals

-Clarify subnetting calculations and routing behavior

-Validate reasoning during problem-solving

-No automated solutions were generated, and all configurations were completed manually.

-If you want, I can also:

-Shorten this version

-Make it more “42-style” minimal

-Adjust tone (more technical / more beginner-friendly)

-Format it exactly for Markdown submission

-Just tell me 👍
+The project focuses on fixing broken network configurations using an interactive graphical interface.

+The project consists of **10 progressively challenging levels**.
+Each level presents a **non-functional network diagram** that must be corrected by properly configuring networking components.

+The main goal is to analyze the network, apply correct configurations, and ensure that communication between devices works as expected.

+Through this project, students gain practical experience with:
+- IP addressing
+- Subnet masks
+- Routing
+- Switches
+- OSI layers
+- Network troubleshooting

+Once a level is successfully completed, its configuration must be **exported and saved** for submission.

+---

+## Instructions

+### Running the Training Interface

+1. Download the NetPractice project files from the official source.
+2. Extract the contents into a directory of your choice.
+3. Open the extracted folder.
+4. Launch the training interface by opening the `index.html` file in a web browser.

+### Using the Interface

+- Enter your **42 login** in the input field to personalize the session.
+- The **Evaluation** tab allows you to generate randomized network configurations for additional practice.
+- Each level displays a broken network setup that must be fixed.

+### Completing the Levels

+- There are **10 levels** in total.
+- Depending on the level, you may need to:
+  - Assign correct IP addresses
+  - Choose appropriate subnet masks
+  - Configure routers and default gateways

+To validate a solution:
+- Click **[Check again]** to verify the configuration.
+- When the configuration is correct, click **[Get my config]** to export it.

+### Exporting and Submission Requirements

+- Export **one configuration file per level**
+- A total of **10 exported configuration files** must be provided
+- All configuration files **must be placed at the root of the Git repository**

+The repository must also include a `README.md` file describing the project.

+---

+## Resources

+### Networking Concepts Studied

+This project covers the following networking fundamentals:

+- **TCP/IP Addressing**
+  Each device requires a unique IP address to communicate within a network.

+- **Subnet Masks and CIDR Notation**
+  Used to define network and host portions of an IP address and to divide networks into subnets.

+- **Default Gateway**
+  Enables communication between different networks by forwarding traffic outside the local network.

+- **Routers and Switches**
+  Routers connect multiple networks and forward packets, while switches connect devices within the same local network.

+- **Routing Tables**
+  Define destination networks and next-hop paths to ensure correct packet forwarding.

+- **OSI Model**
+  Understanding the seven-layer OSI model helps identify where communication issues occur.

+### References

+- TCP/IP Networking Model documentation
+- Subnetting and CIDR notation tutorials
+- NetPractice official documentation
+- OSI Model overview and networking fundamentals

+### Use of AI Tools

+AI tools were used strictly as **learning support** during the project to:
+- Improve understanding of networking fundamentals
+- Clarify subnetting calculations and routing behavior
+- Validate reasoning while troubleshooting network configurations

+No automated solutions were generated using AI tools.
+All configurations were designed, tested, and completed **manually**.

+---

+## Conclusion

+NetPractice provides a strong foundation in computer networking through hands-on problem solving.
+It reinforces theoretical knowledge while developing practical skills in network configuration and troubleshooting.